HMS Dolphin (1751): Second circumnavigation

 During the circumnavigation, the ship carried a new system for the distillation of fresh water from salt water using heated steam as proposed by James Lind that the Commissioners of the Admiralty had requested the ship trial.

-Dolphin dropped anchor at the peninsula of Tahiti Iti ("small Tahiti", aka Taiarapu) on 17 June 1767 but quickly left to find a better anchorage.
+Dolphin dropped anchor at the peninsula of Tahiti Iti ("small Tahiti", Taiarapu) on 17 June 1767 but quickly left to find a better anchorage.
 Wallis chose Matavai Bay on 23 June.
 Although the Spanish had visited the Marquesas Islands in 1595, some 170 years earlier, Wallis officially took possession of Otaheiti, which he named "King George III Island".
 (About a year later, French navigator Louis-Antoine de Bougainville landed at Hitiaa on the opposite side of Tahiti and unaware of Wallis's earlier visit, claimed it for the King of France.)

 Early on, canoes approached Dolphin and at a signal its occupants launched a storm of stones at the British, who replied with grapeshot.
 Dolphin's gunnery cut the canoe in two, killing most of its occupants.
 Wallis then sent his carpenters ashore to cut the eighty-some canoes there in half.
 Eventually, friendly relations were established between the British sailors and the locals, including Queen Purea.
 The relationships became particularly friendly when the sailors discovered that the women were eager to exchange sex for iron.
 This trade became so extensive that the loss of nails started to threaten Dolphin's physical integrity.